fahim-sikder/starter-hugo-research-group/content/home/welcome.md

 widget: hero # See https://wowchemy.com/docs/page-builder/
 headless: true # This file represents a page section.
 weight: 10 # Order that this section will appear.
-title: |
-  Wowchemy
-  Research Group
+title: Reasoning and Learning Lab (ReaL)
 hero_media: welcome.jpg
 design:
   # Choose how many columns the section has.
 Valid values: 1 or 2.